Extratech Oval

-The ExtraTech Oval International Cricket Stadium, commonly known as ExtraTech Cricket Ground or ExtraTech Oval (एक्सटाटेक अन्तर्राष्ट्रिय क्रिकेट रंगशाला), is a cricket ground in Tilottama, Lumbini, Nepal.
+The Extratech Oval (एक्स्ट्राटेक ओभल), also known as ExtraTech Oval International Cricket Stadium, is a cricket ground in Tilottama, Lumbini, Nepal.

 Construction

 This is the first private sector sports stadium in Nepal.
 The playable pitch of the stadium was completed in nine months.
-Binod Kunwar, who runs an IT company, Extratech in Sydney, Australia is the director and owner of this mega project.
+Binod Kunwar, who runs an IT company, ExtraTech in Sydney, Australia is the director and owner of this mega project.

-The managing director of the stadium, Binod Kunwar said that 5 floodlights have been installed at a cost of about Rs.
+The managing director of the stadium, Binod Kunwar said that 5 floodlights had been installed at a cost of about Rs.
 70 million.